globaleaks/whistleblowing-software/documentation/user/admin/CommonConfigurations.rst

 If all is working as expected, click on the "Save" button to keep the configured parameters.

-Configure Recipients
+Configure recipients
 --------------------
 The Recipient is the person that will receive and process the data that whistleblowers input in the platform.
 You can have one or multiple Recipients per Context, and also have one Recipient that can access to multiple Contexts.
 The platform is very flexible on this and allows you to define in very detail your whistleblowing system and procedure.

-Customize the Graphic Layout
+Customize the graphic layout
 ----------------------------
 Example 1: Custom Background ............................